Decor Ideas. Project Inspiration. Expert Advice. Delivered to your inbox.

 All-in-one boiling water taps are now often replacing the standard mixer.
 Tanks vary in size, but the popular Quooker PRO3 model requires 480mm height and is 150mm diameter, which needs to fit under the sink.

-The amount of countertop space depends on individual requirements, but it is always important to have worktop space of at least 600mm either side of the sink and hob to wash and prepare food.
+The amount of countertop space depends on individual requirements, but when you are designing a kitchen it is always important to have countertop space of at least 600mm either side of the sink and hob to wash and prepare food.
 It is also essential to include a space close to the oven for hot dishes.

-If there is enough space, an island can be an ideal addition to any kitchen.
-It has so many uses, from additional prep surface, a place for the sink, a spot for the hob, somewhere for drinks and a place to cook in front of guests.
+If there is enough space, kitchen island ideas can be an ideal addition to any kitchen.
+They have so many uses, from additional prep surface, a place for the sink, a spot for the hob, somewhere for drinks and a place to cook in front of guests.